blazium-engine/blazium-docs/contributing/development/core_and_modules/index.rst

 The following pages are meant to introduce the global organization of Blazium Engine's source code, and give useful tips for extending and fixing the engine on the C++ side.

-.. rubric:: Getting started with Godot's source code
+.. rubric:: Getting started with Blazium's source code
    :heading-level: 2

 This section covers the basics that you will encounter in (almost) every source file.